IAFLL Officers and the Executive Committee and Regional Representatives

 - Membership: Maintaining membership records in accordance with Data Protection regulations and manage all membership payments in cooperation with the Treasurer, act as liaison with Journal publishers including maintaining IJSLL master list and maintain the IAFLL website in conjunction with the Communications Officer and website technical manager.

-The Publicity Officer is charged with the publicity and communication needs of the Association.
+The Communications Officer is charged with the publicity and communication needs of the Association.
 Included in this role is:

 - Managing the IAFLL website, in particular posting conference announcements, news, and related events and assisting website planning and design;